 Can’t you just tell me the answer?

 Adults like this even less.
 Real estate pre-licensing courses require testing and passing grades.
-I introduce every course with this observation, requiring students to write it down in the beginning of their notebook:
+I introduce every course with this observation, requiring students to write it down at the beginning of their notebook:

 If you study to remember you will forget.
 If you study to understand you will remember.